nadrino/kotor-walkthrough/kotor/walkthrough/036_Dantooine.md

 ![](../resources/images/screenshots/danSandralMataleCase.png)

-- Go back to Ebon Hawk (Transit back)
-- Bastila proposition while you move forward (will be cited later)
+- You can speak to Bastilla
     - You wanted to speak to me?
     - Is it true you killed Darth Revan?
     - That's not what I heard.
     - **What else did you expect from the Sith?**
-- Improve Canderous Blaster (trigger)
-- Can't talk to Canderous yet. -> next level
+- Transit back
+- Replace T3 with Carth (level up)
-- Deesra speak intercept -> history
+- Deesra (Twilek) speak intercept -> history
     - **How do you know the Council gave me a mission?**
     - What are you talking about?
     - **Why are you telling me this?**
     - Then why are you worried about them now?
     - The Great Hunt?
 What's that?
     - **So the Jedi just killed these creatures?**
     - Why?
 What was so special about those three?
     - Thanks for…
 - Talk to Belaya -> new line
 - Talk to guy in bed room -> Montagne (droid quest) (Bastila talks)
     - There is no need.
     - Yes, he seems quite nice.

 ![](../resources/images/screenshots/danEliseMontagneLeaves.png)

-- Talk :
+- Small talk with the Council:
 	- Zhar
 	- Vrook -> ask about the mandalorians
 	- Vandar -> Congratulate

+- Go back to the ebon hawk
+- Improve Canderous Blaster (trigger)
+-

 [< Previous Page](035_Dantooine.md)